-He persists that “nobody will listen to you if your message isn’t clear, no matter how expensive your marketing material may be”, and that is something any brand should always remember.
-Essentially, the goal here is to put the audience at the center of your brand story — make it clear as to what’s in it for them, how the product or service you offer relates to their day-to-day.
-In his book, he introduces the SB7 framework which is essential for a brand to understand and follow these critical rules.
+Essentially, the goal here is to put the audience at the center of your brand story — make it clear as to what’s in it for them, and how the product or service you offer relates to their day-to-day.
+In Donald Miller’s book, “Building a Story Brand”, he introduces the SB7 framework which outlines critical rules that a brand should follow when writing marketing copy.

 Here is the SB7 framework:

 Let’s use Apple as an example.
 Their copywriting strategy mirrors the SB7 framework and positions their ideal customer as the “hero” of their journey.

 Apple identified their target customer as aspiring filmmakers who care about having a good camera, then framed that character as the hero of the story.

 Apple identified privacy as the key problem for their hero.

 3. The Guide

 Apple positioned itself as the guide that can help make their customers’ (heroes’) lives easier.